ClarkMyWords/dotfiles/README.md

     4a.
 Remember to enable custom user style in Firefox's about:config, setting toolkit.legacyUserProfileCustomizations.stylesheets to true

-5. Symlink the config file at $HOME/.config/grub/grub to /etc/default/grub and run sudo update-grub
+5. Symlink the correct config file in the $HOME/.config/grub driectory to /etc/default/grub and run sudo update-grub

 6. Symlink the config file at $HOME/.config/root/rootbashrc to /root/.bashrc